-Policy mapping - drivers Policy commitment Just about managing Digitally distributed Prioritised places Urban zero carbon Safety, especially of women and girls, and other improvements in service quality 15) There should be clear and effective channels through which to report harassment and violence against women and girls on the network 1 1 1 1 16) Targeted action should be taken, and resources should be assigned, to preventing violence against women and girls on the region's transport network.
+Policy mapping - drivers Policy commitment Just about managing Digitally distributed Prioritised places Urban zero carbon Safety, especially of women and girl s, and other improve ments in service qua ality 15) There should be clear and effective channels through which to report harassment and violence against women and girls on the network 1 1 1 1 16) Targeted action should be taken, and resources should be assigned, to preventing violence against women and girls on the region's transport network.
 This should cover preventing offences from happening but should also look to tackle the root causes of violence and prevent it from developing.
 1 1 1 1 17) Women and girls should have increased trust, confidence, and perceptions of safety on the transport network.
 1 1 1 1 18) Roads should be made safer, with a specific focus on the most vulnerable users.
 1 1 1 0 19) Integrated public transport services on the network must comply with legal and policy accessibility requirements, including ensuring services are accessible for all.
 Drivers and staff should ensure that everyone feels welcome and safe at stations and on services, strengthening confidence in the network.
 2 1 1 1

-Policy n napping - drivers Policy commitment Just about managing Digitally distributed Prioritised places Urban zero carbon Safety, especially of women and girls, and other improvements in service quality 20) The customer experience should be transformed setting the highest service standards, where users can expect the provision of safe, reliable, clean, and efficient transport infrastructure.
+Policy mapping - drivers Policy commitment Just about managing Digitally distributed Prioritised places Urban zero carbon Safety, especially of women and girl s, and other improve ments in service qua lity 20) The customer experience should be transformed setting the highest service standards, where users can expect the provision of safe, reliable, clean, and efficient transport infrastructure.
 2 2 1 1 21) The network should have consistent and cohesive branding uch as colour schemes, signage, design standards, and quality of service, so that there is a clear 'look and feel' of the network on routes, stops, and stations.
 1 1 1 1 22) The North East should set the highest standards for a fleet of green public transport vehicles.
 1 1 1 1 23) People should feel a sense of pride in the network and be keen to use it again.
-1 2 1 1 Connections betwe en different transpo rt types 24) The region should no longer consider different forms of transport as separate networks and should move to one integrated and highly interconnected network which people can travel through seamlessly making door to door journeys.
+1 2 1 1 Connections betwe en different transpoi rt types 24) The region should no longer consider different forms of transport as separate networks and should move to one integrated and highly interconnected network which people can travel through seamlessly making door to door journeys.
 1 1 1 1